TytusKolpak/SlipThrough2/Documentation/Documentation.md

                 1. Each type of room spawns a few enemies of a given type (each with their set difficulity).
                 2. Random number of enemies from a given scope eg. from 5 to 10.
                 3. Each room has one immobile enemy sprite at its roof.
+    2. Not to lose the old one make an option in option view to switch between the old map and the new one

 ## 3. Interacting with the map